J. Douglas Deshotel: Auxiliary Bishop of Dallas

 Deshotel was appointed as auxiliary bishop of Dallas as well as titular bishop of Cova on March 11, 2010, by Pope Benedict XVI.
 Deshotel was consecrated by Bishop Kevin Farrell at the National Shrine Cathedral of Our Lady of Guadalupe in Dallas on April 27, 2010.
 Bishops Charles Grahmann and Michael Duca served as co-consecrators.

 Bishop of Lafayette in Louisiana

 On February 17, 2016, Pope Francis named Deshotel as bishop of Lafayette in Louisiana, succeeding Bishop Charles Jarrell.
 He was installed on April 15, 2016, in the Cathedral of St. John the Evangelist at Lafayette, Louisiana, by Archbishop Gregory Aymond.
-In July 2022, Deshotel released a list of 41 diocesan clergy with credible accusations of sexual abuse of minors and adults.
+In July 2022, Deshotel released a list of 41 diocesan clergy who had been credibly accused of sexual abuse of minors and adults.

 In March 2024, Deshotel excommunicated Scott Peyton, a former deacon, for leaving the Catholic Church with his family.
-In 2018, his son, Oliver Peyton, accused Reverend Michael Guidry of sexually assaulting him when he was 16-years-old.
+In 2018, Peyton's son Oliver Peyton had accused Reverend Michael Guidry of sexually assaulting him when he was 16 years old.
 Guidry was sentenced to seven years in prison in 2019 for the crime.
-The diocese provided the Peyton family with a financial settlement in 2021.
-Scott Peyton had resigned as deacon in December 2023 and told Deshotel the family was leaving the church.
+The diocese paid a court-ordered financial settlement to the Peyton family in 2021.
+Scott Peyton resigned as deacon in December 2023 and told Deshotel the family was leaving the church.